agiledigital-labs/interactive-cli-seed/README.md

 # Interactive Cli Seed

-This seed project is designed to preloaded with the tools required to develop interactive shell environments.
-It is already configured to compile to executable shell files.
+This project is a seed project that has the tools required to develop interactive shell environments.
+It complies with executable shell files for the commands.

 ## Tooling

-It has been configured with Agile Digital's tooling for TypeScript projects.
+The project has Agile Digital's development tooling for TypeScript projects.

 ### ESLint

 A syntax and logic linter for JavaScript/TypeScript.
-It has been configured to work with eslint-recommended with some overrides.
+ESlint-recommended with some overrides is the currently configured rules.

 - no-console: `console.log` has been banned for log observability.
-- unused-imports: This has been enabled to clear out imports that aren't needed as we can't trust the developer will do so
+- unused-imports: This is enabled to clear out imports that aren't needed.

 ### Nvmrc

-This can set your runtime environment to the correct Node version for this project.
+Nvmrc can set your runtime environment to the correct Node version for this project.
 Run command `nvm use`.

 ### Prettier

 Code formatter for any support filed.
-We use defaults for prettier except for requiring single quote.
+We use defaults for prettier except for requiring a single quote.

 ### Rollup

 Code packager and compiler.
-This builds the TypeScript cli tool into a executable JavaScript cli tool.
+Rollup builds the TypeScript CLI tool into an executable JavaScript CLI tool.
+The executable file is a node environment.

 ## Building a CLI Tool

-To use the seed project you will:
+To use the seed project, you will:

 1. Install node modules `npm install`
 2. Edit the `config/cliConfig.json` to change the name of the executable file.
 3. Create handlers in the `scripts` directory.
-Top level only.
-Sub commands of those need to go into the file themselves or the handler They will need to default export script configuration.
-This will have your handler in it along with the command metadata.
+Top-level only.
+Subcommands of those need to go into the file themselves or the handler.
+They will need to default export script configuration.
+This will have your handler in it, along with the command metadata.
-4. To create arguments for your tool you can express on the third parameter.
-By adding in a option function in the middle, you put an argument you may need.
-   See yargs documentation to enhance the customisation cli startup behaviour.
+4. To create arguments, you can express these by the third parameter.
+By adding in an option function in the middle, you put an argument you may need.
+See yargs documentation to enhance the customisation CLI startup behaviour.
    > https://github.com/yargs/yargs/blob/master/docs/api.md

 ```typescript